A Tax-Efficient Portfolio Makeover May Be Less Painful Than You Think

 It's a fact of life: Many investors begin putting together their portfolios before they really know what they're doing.
 As they get more knowledge and experience under their belts, they're apt to realize that some adjustments are in order.
 The young investor who started out with a balanced portfolio may decide he really should be mostly in stocks, for example, or the investor who started out amassing a portfolio of individual stocks may decide that mutual funds are a better fit for her busy lifestyle.

 Trouble is, giving a taxable portfolio a tax-efficient makeover isn't necessarily tax-free.
 That's because investors pay two sets of taxes: the taxes on income and capital gains distributions they receive during their holding periods as well as taxes on any appreciation they've enjoyed over that same time frame.
 An investor swapping an investment for a more tax-friendly option may make her portfolio more tax-efficient in the future, but she could incur capital gains taxes to do so.
-That's a particularly big concern now that we're 10-plus years into a bull market.
+That's a particularly big concern now that we're nearly 12 into a bull market.

 The good news is that if she can account for the taxes she has already paid on distributions she received and reinvested during her holding period, she can offset--partially if not entirely--the taxes she'll owe on her own gains.
 Thus, she may have no reason to put off making her portfolio more tax-friendly in the future.